Steven Spielberg: 1993–1998: Oscar winner

-In 1993, Spielberg returned to the adventure genre with Jurassic Park, based on Michael Crichton's bestseller, with a screenplay by Crichton and David Koepp.
-Jurassic Park is set on a fictional island near Costa Rica, where a businessman (Richard Attenborough) has hired a team of geneticists to create a wildlife park of de-extinct dinosaurs.
+In 1993, Spielberg returned with Jurassic Park, based on Michael Crichton's bestseller, with a screenplay by Crichton and David Koepp.
+Jurassic Park follows John Hammond (Richard Attenborough), who has hired geneticists to create a wildlife park of de-extinct dinosaurs.
+It features Sam Neill and Laura Dern as paleontologists and Jeff Goldblum as mathematiican Ian Malcolm.
 In a departure from his usual order of planning, Spielberg and the designers storyboarded certain sequences from the novel early on.
-The film also used computer-generated imagery provided by Industrial Light & Magic; Jurassic Park was completed on time and became the highest-grossing film at the time, and won three Academy Awards.
+The film combined practical effects by Stan Winston and computer-generated imagery provided by Industrial Light & Magic; Jurassic Park eclipsed E.T. as the highest-grossing film to date, and won three Academy Awards.

-Also in 1993, Spielberg directed Schindler's List, about Oskar Schindler, a businessman who helped save 1,100 Jews from the Holocaust.
-Based on Schindler's Ark, Spielberg waited ten years to make the film as he did not feel "mature" enough.
+That year, Spielberg directed Schindler's List, about Oskar Schindler, a businessman who helped save 1,100 Jews from The Holocaust.
+Spielberg waited ten years to make the film as he did not feel "mature" enough.
 He wanted to embrace his heritage, and after the birth of his son, Max, he said that "it greatly affected me [...]
 A spirit began to ignite in me, and I became a Jewish dad".
-Filming commenced on March 1, 1993, in Poland, while Spielberg was still editing Jurassic Park in the evenings.
+Principal photography began on March 1, 1993, in Kraków, Poland, while Spielberg supervised the post-production of Jurassic Park.
 To make filming "bearable", Spielberg brought his wife and children with him.
-Against expectations, the film was a commercial success, and Spielberg used his percentage of profits to start the Shoah Foundation, a non-profit organization that archives testimonies of Holocaust survivors.
 Schindler's List won seven Academy Awards, including Best Picture and Spielberg's first as Best Director.
 It also won seven BAFTAs, and three Golden Globes.
-Schindler's List is one of the AFI's 100 best American films ever made.